towhee-io/towhee-docs/docs/scenarios/music-recognition-system.md

 ### Resources

-In the music recognition system, audio fringerprints can be extracted through a Towhee pipeline.
-Towhee hub provides different options of pipelines, such as [audio-embedding-vggish](https://hub.towhee.io/towhee/audio-embedding-vggish) or [audio-embedding-clmr](https://hub.towhee.io/towhee/audio-embedding-clmr), with respect to models.
+In the music recognition system, audio fingerprints can be extracted through a Towhee pipeline.
+Towhee hub provides different options of pipelines, such as [audio-embedding-vggish](https://hub.towhee.io/towhee/audio-embedding-vggish) or [audio-embedding-clmr](https://hub.towhee.io/towhee/audio-embedding-clmr).

 ### References